 Nausea Fuel: The "Dynamic" split-screen, when you have one co-op character flying around and another standing still trying to do an aiming task; or even worse, when both are in flight.
 In different directions.
 It gets difficult to focus or not get dizzy.

 Numerous features introduced in the LEGO Star Wars sequels actually made their debut in the Gameboy Advance version of the first game.
 For example, the Jedi Mind Trick, Lightsaber Throw, and invincibility power-up, which would not be introduced to the console versions until The Original Trilogy, The Clone Wars, and The Complete Saga, respectively.

-A lot of fans reacted in over-the-top ways when they found out LEGO Batman 2 was going to be the so-called "first" LEGO game with voice acting.
-Itwasdonecountlessothertimesinthepast.
+Zig-Zagged with the voice acting, as a lot of fans reacted in over-the-top ways when they found out LEGO Batman 2 was going to be the so-called "first" LEGO game with it.
+While it was the first in this series, itwasdonecountlessothertimesinthepast.
 Heck, some people aren't even aware LEGO games before these even existed.
-To make it worse, the box itself actually claims this is the first LEGO game to have voices, period.
+To make it even more confusing for the non Xbox 360, PS3, Playstation Vita, Playstation 4, Xbox One, and Nintendo 3DS owners, and to add the confusion for the PC Owners, the box itself actually claims this is the first LEGO game to have voices, period.

 When LEGO Star Wars was first released in 2005 many people were baffled by the concept, some even thought it was a joke.
 Apparently they were unaware that LEGO had been making Star Wars sets since 1999.
 It wasn't LEGO's first licensed video game either.
 They had already made two based on their Harry Potter line.